loopsocial/firework_sdk_official/README_v2.md

 		  layout_height="0dp"
 		  app:layout_constraintHeight_default="percent"
               	  app:layout_constraintHeight_percent="0.40"

-d. app:columns - This is an optional attribute and is only relevant if feedLayout is grid.
-It has default value of 2.
+[x] app:columns : Use it to specify the number of columns for Grid layout.

-e. app:showTitle - {true|false} This is an optional attribute.
-It can be either true or false.
+[x] app:showTitle : Use it to display video caption.
+If true, video caption is displayed, hidden otherwise.
 The default value is false.
-When true, video title is displayed.
 The position of the title is controlled by the attribute ```app:titlePosition```.
 The text style applied to title, can be specified with optional attribute ```app:textStyle```.

 f. app:textStyle - This is an optional attribute and when specified the style is applied to TextView displaying video title.
 If textStyle is not specified default style is applied.
 Below is the example of TextStyle usage.